The Marketing Funnel

 Following this breakdown, marketers can create integrated campaigns and strategies that align with the goal of advancing customers through the various stages from top of funnel (TOFU) to bottom of funnel (BOFU).
 For example, marketers might consider using a combination of lookalike audiences to target customers across digital platforms and informational newsletters during the TOFU and more specific product recommendations and pricing information during the BOFU.

 Breaking down the funnel marketing strategy into sections can also help set macro-metrics that take into account more than one stage at a time such as conversion rate from visitor to buyer.

 Marketing funnel automation

-Automating the marketing funnel allows marketers to scale their marketing operations while catering for customer preferences.
+Automating the marketing funnel allows marketers to scale their marketing operations while catering to customer preferences.
 A traditional form of marketing funnel automation is the creation of customer journeys in what is known as blank canvas journey builders.
 This approach requires marketers to imagine an ideal set of steps a customer should take to move from one stage to the next.
 For example, determining that customers in the interest stage should receive an email with some product features and three days later an SMS with a discount.
 The problem with this approach is that not all customers behave the same way, and for some the three days might be too soon for a follow-up while for others it might be too late.

 Even with this well known fact, most martech solutions used to automate marketing funnels require the user to create complex customer flows that are rigid as well as difficult to maintain and keep updated.
 For a more dynamic approach to funnel marketing automation and orchestration visit the Optimove Product page or request a Web demo.